 Digoxin may cause virtually all known arrhythmias.
 However, none of the ECG changes or arrhythmias are unique to digoxin.
 One should always suspect digoxin as the trigger of an arrhythmia (in patients using digoxin) if there is evidence of increased automaticity and diminished impulse conduction.
 Explanation follows:

 - Increased automaticity occurs both in the atria and the ventricles.
 This initially manifests with premature beats (premature atrial beats or premature ventricular beats), which are considered an early sign of overdosing.
 At higher plasma levels atrial tachyarrhythmias and ventricular tachyarrhythmias may occur.
 Junctional tachycardia is less common.
 Ventricular arrhythmias generally occur at higher plasma levels.

-- Diminished impulse conduction may manifest as lengthening of the PR interval, atrioventricular (AV) block (which are usually heart rate dependent) or sinoatrial (SA) block (which are usually transient).
+- Diminished impulse conduction may manifest as lengthening of the PR interval, atrioventricular (AV) block (which is usually heart rate dependent), or sinoatrial (SA) block (which is usually transient).

 The typical patient with digoxin overdose will present with extrasystoles (premature beats) and various degrees of AV block.

 A rather peculiar form of ventricular tachycardia may occur in digoxin intoxication, namely bidirectional ventricular tachycardia.
 This type of ventricular tachycardia exhibits an electrical axis shifting from left to right from one beat to the next.
 Figure 2 (Szentpali et al) shows an example of bidirectional ventricular tachycardia.

 Table 1.
 Digoxin effects on rhythm and conduction